horovits/rt-analytics/rt-analytics-readme.txt

 processor and the feeder PUs.

 Manual deployment:
-	You can run the example manually by launching Cassandra (see instructions below) and deploying the PUs onto the service grid using the GS-UI or GS CLI (see instructions below).
+	You can run the example manually by downloading, installing, configuring and launching Cassandra (see instructions below), launching the Service Grid, and deploying the PUs onto the service grid using the GS-UI or GS CLI (see instructions below).

 Automatic deployment:
 	You can use GigaSpaces Cloudify (see instructions below) to automatically download, configure and deploy Cassandra, bootstrap the